Nabi30/holbertonschool-low_level_programming/bit_manipulation/README.md

 # <p align="center">C - Bit manipulation</p>

 <p align="center">Bit manipulation in C involves using bitwise operators to directly interact with the individual bits of data types.
-It’s a powerful technique that allows for efficient low-level data processing.
+It’s a powerful technique that allows for efficient low-level data processing.</p>

     **Here’s a brief overview of the bitwise operators in C:**

 -AND (&): Sets each bit to 1 if both bits are 1.